Federal Government Cybersecurity

 DFARS 252.204-7012 imposes specific incident reporting requirements on defense contractors.
 When a cyber incident occurs that may affect covered defense information, you must report it to the DoD within 72 hours through the DIBNet portal.
 You must preserve images of all affected systems for at least 90 days and provide the DoD access to additional information or equipment upon request.

 Our incident response team provides 24/7 capability to detect, contain, investigate, and report cyber incidents in compliance with DFARS requirements.
 We handle the technical response, forensic investigation, evidence preservation, DIBNet reporting, and coordination with the DoD Cyber Crime Center (DC3).
-We also develop and test your incident response plan before an incident occurs, so your organization knows exactly what to do when every minute counts.
+Craig Petronella, a Licensed Digital Forensic Examiner, leads our forensic investigations.

 Continuous Monitoring & Managed Security